adamtilton/dotfiles/README.markdown

     Before (Git|SVN|etc) I swear this creed.
 My dotfiles and myself are the defenders of my country.
 We are the masters of our enemy.
 We are the saviors of my life.
-So be it, until victory is teh Interweb's and there is no enemy, but Peace.
+So be it, until victory is teh Interwebs' and there is no enemy, but Peace.

 Adapted from _[The Rifleman's Creed](http://en.wikipedia.org/wiki/Rifleman%27s_Creed)_